ashejim/C964/_build/html/_sources/task2_doc/task2_doc_a_and_b.md

 Include an itemized list of all resources and costs:

-- Itemize hardware and software costs.
+- Itemize hardware costs.
+- Itemize software costs and include relevant version or licensing information.
 - Itemize estimated labor time and costs.
 - Itemize all estimated application costs, e.g., deployment, hosting, maintenance, etc.